Erick01081/lab2AREP/README.md

-# Microservices Architecture with Spring Boot
+# Microframeworks WEB

-This project demonstrates a basic microservices architecture using Spring Boot.
-It includes a simple web server that handles both dynamic service requests and static file serving.
+This project demonstrates a basic web server architecture using a microframework.
+It includes a simple server that handles both dynamic service requests and static file serving.

 ## Getting Started